AbhayRaghuram/google-homepage/README.md

 # The Odin Project Foundations Course- Practice Project

-Deconstructing and rebuilding a Google Search results page. #Updates:
+Deconstructing and rebuilding a Google Search results page using HTML and CSS Only. #Updates:

 - Fixed a lot of positioning issues with CSS
 - Fixed HTML document